-In 2023, 3 new contracts were obligated for about \$576,137.
-When implemented these projects will control 357 tons on 263 acres.
+In 2024, 1 new contract was obligated for about \$39,879.
+When implemented this project will control 7.8 tons on 40.8 acres.
 The canals and appurtenant delivery systems to Muddy Creek have been installed through various State, Local, and Federal funding sources.
 Interest for on-farm improvements in Muddy Creek is strong and completion of improvements to the delivery system is expected to facilitate a rapid conversion of the entire unit from flood to sprinkler irrigation.
 NRCS anticipates completion of the majority of the work in the Muddy Creek Unit within the next five years.
 There were no new wildlife habitat contracts obligated.